"Hell is the suffering of being unable to love."

 Balancing the Hermit

-Detach from pain and grief: Learn that you are bigger than your pain.
+Detach from pain: Learn that we are bigger than our pain.
 Feelings pass.
-You can survive opening.
+We can survive opening.

 Reach out to connect: Risk connection even when it feels dangerous.

-Welcome the full range of experience: Aliveness includes risk as well as safety.
+Welcome full experience: Aliveness includes risk as well as safety.

 See that love is everywhere: Closing to pain also closes to love.

-Move your body: Dance, breathe, and move to let your heart open and emotions flow.
+Move the body: Dance, breathe, and move to let the heart open and emotions flow.

-Practice spontaneity: Follow your bliss to ignite the passion inside.
+Practice spontaneity: Follow bliss to ignite passion inside.

-Give and receive touch: Feel your body connecting to another to inhabit your sensuality.
+Give and receive touch: Feel the body connecting to another to inhabit sensuality.

 The Hermit's Inner Addict